mico997/js-object-equivalence/README.md

 I will utilize conditionals for logic implementation

-I will be using Quokka.js to display results inline
+I will be using Quokka.js to display results inline on VSCode

+Function in program will only work for shallow Objects!